 Penal Code 22810 covers the unlawful use of tear gas in California.
 This charge can lead to fines and even jail time.
-Reach out to the Simmrin Law Group for more information about how to fight a PC 22810 charge.
-Contact us today by calling (310) 997-4688.
+The Simmrin Law Group can provide you with more information about how to fight a PC 22810 charge.
+Find out what you can do if you are facing a charge.

 Basic Information About Tear Gas

 Tear gas is a chemical compound that negatively impacts an individual’s respiratory system and skin.
 Tear gas is considered a riot-control agent.
 There are several common types of tear gas.
 Examples can include:

 - Pepper spray

 These mixtures contain different chemicals that all have similar effects.
 For example, tear gas usually irritates an individual’s:

 Some people have a stronger reaction to tear gas than others.
 However, many individuals choose tear gas as a self-defense option, as it is not usually deadly.
 California allows many people to purchase tear gas for this purpose.

 For a free legal consultation with a unlawful use of tear gas in california lawyer serving California, call (310) 928-9347

 PC 22810 Charges in California

 PC 22810 controls the purchase, ownership, and use of tear gas agents in the state of California.
 According to PC 22810, individuals are only allowed to purchase tear gas for the purpose of self-defense.
 However, some individuals are never allowed to buy tear gas.
 This restriction includes any individual: